clementchadebec/benchmark_VAE/docs/source/index.rst

 This library aims at gathering some of the common (Variational) Autoencoders implementations so that we can conduct benchmark analysis and reproducible research!

+**News** 📢

+As of v0.1.0, `Pythae` now supports distributed training using PyTorch's `DDP <https://pytorch.org/docs/stable/notes/ddp.html>`_).
+You can now train your favorite VAE faster and on larger datasets, still with a few lines of code.
+See :ref:`Distributed Training`.

 .. toctree::
    :maxdepth: 1
    :caption: Pythae